CsBigDataHub/working-with-vim/pages/intro.md

 A **window** is a viewport onto a buffer.
 There is always one window and one buffer, typically they are 1:1, one buffer open in one window.

-As you'll see you can have multiple buffers and/or multiple windows open at the same time.
+You can have multiple buffers and/or multiple windows open at the same time.
 See the [Buffers](/working-with-vim/buffers/) and [Windows](/working-with-vim/windows/) sections for more on each.

 ## Exiting Vim